selammulaa/ngrx-counter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.

+## Let's cover what you did:

+  - Defined actions to express events.
+  - Defined a reducer function to manage the state of the counter.
+  - Registered the global state container that is available throughout your application.
+  - Injected the Store service to dispatch actions and select the current state of the counter.

+this is an exaple form [NgRx Site](https://ngrx.io/guide/store)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.